 Every Tuesday, Wednesday, Thursday and Saturday by appointment only

 Herbal Spirit also provides a mobile practice, on Tuesdays & Fridays.
-Telephone EFT sessions and Distant Reiki treatments are also available.
+Telephone Energy Tapping sessions and Distant Reiki treatments are also available.

 The mobile practice is ideal for working with small children, those with mobility issues and for Corporate clients.

 All home and corporate visits require a minimum of 48 hours notice to book.

 Herbal Spirit is based in Rushden, Northants and easily accessible from:

 Higham Ferrers, Stanwick, Raunds and Thrapston

 Irthlingborough, Finedon, Kettering and Corby